HEHS NDEA Electronics Class of 1965

 HEHS NDEA ELECTRONICS CLASS OF 1965

 On October 4, 1957, the Soviet Union shocked the whole world by launching the first man-made satellite into Earth orbit.
 It was easily seen with the naked eye.
 “Sputnik” was making many daily passes over the heartland of the United States.
 The U.S. government was stunned and embarrassed.
 No one had any idea the U.S.S.R. had ballistic missiles capable of putting a satellite in orbit.
 Now, it was apparent they could use those missiles to drop undetected nuclear bombs on the United States - from outer space.
 On top of that, our government was convinced the Soviets were using the satellite to spy on us.
 The United States was absolutely powerless to do anything about it.
 One historian described this event as "the Pearl Harbor of the Cold War."
 In less than a month, the Russians had a second satellite in Earth orbit.
 Our military timeline was still years away from putting an effective weapon in orbit.
-The U.S. military had seriously underestimated the capabilities of the U.S.S.R
+The U.S. government had seriously underestimated the capabilities of the U.S.S.R

 .

 Congress declared a "national emergency" and quickly enacted emergency legislation creating the National Aeronautics and Space Administration (NASA).
 President Eisenhower told Congress that was not enough.
-He said the U.S. needed to develop a cadre of elite scientists and engineers with state-of-the-art skills required to counter the Soviet Union’s obvious technological supremacy.
+He said the U.S. needed to develop an elite cadre of scientists and engineers with state-of-the-art skills required to counter the Soviet Union’s obvious technological supremacy.
 Congress reacted by passing a second piece of emergency legislation known as the National Defense Education Act.
 NDEA "Title V" specifically called for nationwide testing to identify gifted students.
 A battery of aptitude and achievement tests were administered to 460,000 students in 1,000 schools - "to create a vision of what America might expect from its gifted youth if some of them were encouraged to pursue careers based on their interests and abilities related to national security" (Flanagan, 1960).
 NDEA funding was responsible for development of the Electronics Technology program commissioned at Huntington East High School in the fall of 1962.

 As far as we have been able to determine, this electronics course was the first “technical” high school program in the state of West Virginia.
 The innovative course of study was designed to provide students with an academic background to jump-start future studies toward an electrical or electronics engineering degree.
 It was also tailored to provide all the applied technical skills required for direct entry into the workforce as an electronics technician.
 The dual-path educational concept would later be known as a “Tech-Prep” curriculum.
 We believe this was one of the first Tech-Prep programs in the United States.